-The following is management's discussion and analysis ("MD&A") of the business activities including the financial condition and results of operations of Wallbridge Mining Company Limited (the "Company" or "Wallbridge") for the three and nine months ended September 30, 2017 prepared as at November 9, 2017.
-This discussion and analysis should be read in conjunction with the condensed unaudited interim financial statements for the three and nine months ended September 30, 2017 and the notes thereto which were prepared in accordance with IAS 34 - Interim Financial Reporting and are reported in Canadian dollars.
+The following is management's discussion and analysis ("MD&A") of the business activities including the financial condition and results of operations of Wallbridge Mining Company Limited (the "Company" or "Wallbridge") for the year ended December 31, 2017, prepared as at March 22, 2018.
+This discussion and analysis should be read in conjunction with the audited financial statements for the years ended December 31, 2017, and December 31, 2016, and the notes thereto which were prepared in accordance with International Financial Reporting Standards ("IFRS") and Interpretations of the International Financial Reporting Interpretations Committee and are reported in Canadian dollars.
 Certain dollar amounts in this MD&A have been rounded for ease of reading.

-Readers should also consult the Company's 2016 Annual Information Form, including the section on risks and uncertainties and the audited financial statements for the years ended December 31, 2016 and 2015.
+Readers should also consult the Company's 2017 Annual Information Form, including the section on risks and uncertainties.